danchoi/soywiki/README.markdown

 being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
-It encourages you to create wiki pages with descriptive names.
+It encourages you to create wiki pages with succinctly descriptive names.
 CamelCase wiki-links are also better when storing content in plain text files because the page names can then map directly to Unix file names without any awkward character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase